poderomedia/svs-mapper/README.md

 * type: indicates the type of the entity (Boards, Executives, StockHolders, Company, Sanctions)
 * company_ICN: Company code (Chile - RUT)
 * company_name: name of the company
+* company_active: indicates if a company is active or not (values: VIG, NV)
 * person_ICN: Person Code Number (Chile - RUT)
 * person_name: Name of the Person
 * person_jobtitle: Job title of the Person in the Company